erikjoh/strongbox/report.md

 ## Overall experience

 What are your main take-aways from this project?
 What did you learn?

+It can be hard to clearly understand the issues of a new project since they are written with a different target audiance.
+Good documentation for onboarding is crucial.

 Is there something special you want to mention here?